egordm/boosters/docs/research/gblinear/training/coordinate-descent.md

 Linear boosters use **coordinate descent** — instead of updating all weights at once (like gradient descent), we update one weight at a time while holding others fixed.

-### ELI5

-Imagine tuning a guitar.
-Gradient descent tries to adjust all strings at once.
-Coordinate descent adjusts one string, listens, adjusts the next string, listens, and keeps cycling through.
-Simpler, and for certain problems, just as effective.

-### Why Coordinate Descent?

 For convex problems with separable regularization (like elastic net):

 1. **Closed-form updates** — Each coordinate update has an analytical solution (no step size tuning)